Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 "Yup."

-"And yet...despite the fact that a presidential term is four years, you’re still in your *first* term?"
+"And yet... despite the fact that a presidential term is four years, you’re still in your *first* term?"

 "Technically."
 Sartori smiled.
 He’d had to explain this one a few times.
 "The Amendment dictating how long a president can hold the office states that I can’t serve more than two ***full*** terms, you see..."

 "Ah yes.
-The...Twenty-second Amendment, I believe?"
+The...
+Twenty-second Amendment, I believe?"

 Sartori nodded.
 "Good memory."

 Genshi flicked his ear, this time the equivalent of a small smile.
 "Xenopolitics was my specialty, before I became Champion.
-I’m sure you and I could have a *fascinating* conversation about your Constitution...but the most important word in that sentence was *‘two* ***full*** *terms,’* yes?"
+I’m sure you and I could have a *fascinating* conversation about your Constitution... but the most important word in that sentence was *‘two* ***full*** *terms,’* yes?"

 "Exactly," Sartori smiled.
 "I served as my predecessor’s Vice-President for more than half his term, then the old man stepped down after Capitol Station.
 I finished the remainder of what was technically *his* term, then ran with Bill Hendricks to launch what is technically *my* first term."

 "What led him to step down?"

 "Health reasons.
 He was eighty-seven and diabetic, and he had a heart attack about a week after Capitol Station.
 Just a small one, but in private he said to me, *‘Art,’* he said, *‘this here’s an honest-to-God space war and I’m too damn old to see it through.
-If the armada comes tomorrow, I might just drop down dead.’* So he stepped down, went back to his place on the lake...Maddy - his wife, the First Lady - went out to take him an ice tea seven months later and found him passed away with a fishing rod in his hands, God rest his soul.
+If the armada comes tomorrow, I might just drop down dead.’* So he stepped down, went back to his place on the lake...
+Maddy - his wife, the First Lady - went out to take him an ice tea seven months later and found him passed away with a fishing rod in his hands, God rest his soul.
 I keep in touch with his family, though."

-"If it’s not an impertinent question...who would you like to succeed you?"
+"If it’s not an impertinent question... who would you like to succeed you?"
 Genshi asked.
 "Hendricks?"

 "...No.
 Bill’s a good VP, but he doesn’t want it.
 I think Margaret White.
 Hell, she might even have beaten me if she’d run against me."